We can print directly from most popular PC and Mac file formats, including:

 Although we use state-of-the-art equipment, some movement is inherent within all printing processes; if important elements of your design are placed too close to the edge of the paper, not only will it look unprofessional, there's a chance they may get trimmed off.

 This doesn't mean you can't extend a background image or colour to the very edge of your artwork - that's fine, of course.
 But please don't put your contact details along the very edge of the sheet.
-We'd hate your phone number to end up on our cutting room floor.

 If you require further assistance, our Customer Experience team is standing by to help between 9am and 7pm, Monday to Friday.
 You can reach us on 0345 222 0345 or firstname.lastname@example.org.